-RxDC Reporting - Round 3
+RxDC Reporting - Round 4

-We made it through the first couple rounds of prescription drug data collection (RxDC) reporting, but round 3 is just around the corner.
-After the first round of reporting for 2020 and 2021 data that was due on January 31, 2023 (due to extensions), annual reporting is now required by June 1 of each year.
-2022 data reporting was due by June 1, 2023, and 2023 data reporting will be due June 1, 2024.
-Most employers sponsoring group health plans that provide prescription drug coverage, regardless of size or funding vehicle (fully insured or self-funded), have some role to play in the RxDC process.
-We have already started to see letters from vendors requesting information to begin preparing for the reporting over the next couple months, so below is a refresher on the RxDC reporting requirements and responsibilities.
+Another round of prescription drug data collection (RxDC) reporting is just around the corner.
+Annual reporting is required by June 1 of each year containing data from the previous calendar year (the "reference year"), so reporting for the data from 2024 will be due June 1, 2025.
+Most employers sponsoring group health plans that provide prescription drug coverage, regardless of size or funding vehicle (fully insured or self-funded), have some role to play in the RxDC process and should coordinate with their vendors to determine how much of the reporting will be done by the vendor, and what, if anything, the employer needs to do to complete the process.
+We anticipate that if an employer is making a good faith attempt to comply, the regulatory agencies will continue to be lenient with any enforcement action.
+We have already started to see letters from vendors requesting information to begin preparing for the reporting over the next couple months, so this article provides a refresher on the RxDC reporting requirements and responsibilities.